-- Lack of Motivation- An all too familiar scenario is one member of a couple dragging their significant other into marriage counseling.
+- Lack of Motivation– One common scenario is when one member of a couple drags their partner other into marriage counseling.
 One person is motivated, the other is not.
 A marriage is a relationship between two people.
 Marital therapy cannot succeed if only one member of the couple is motivated to make a change.

 - Abuse and Addiction Issues– A marriage counselor can only do so much.
 If there are addiction and abuse issues related to marital strife, then those issues need to first be individually addressed before marital counseling can be effective.
 In certain cases, it may be more advisable for the couple to separate than remain together.

 Surprisingly, there is little research on the direct effect of marriage counseling on divorce rates but what exists is encouraging.
 What is plentiful, however, is research that supports how counseling can help improve factors that are important to a healthy marriage.
 Generally, marriage counseling has been found to increase marital satisfaction in 70% of couples.
 And let’s face it, people that are satisfied in their marriage do not get a divorce.

 Emotional focused couples therapy, a popular form of couples counseling, has been shown to increase many types of intimacy between partners.
 Moreover, many people begin marriage counseling due to a crisis and experience high levels of distress.
 Marriage counseling has been shown to significantly help decrease stress levels for couples.
 Finally, unless the positive effects of marriage counseling last, what good is it?
 Even after two years, a study concluded that the beneficial results of marital therapy remained.